LinearBoost/linearboost-classifier/README.md

 - Resource Efficient: Low memory usage, ideal for large datasets

 ## 🚀 New Major Release (v0.1.3)
-The `SEFR` classifier uses kernels to solve non-linear problems.
+The `LinearBoost` and `SEFR` classifiers use kernels to solve non-linear problems.
 Kernels work by projecting data into a different perspective, allowing a simple linear model to capture complex, curved patterns.

 ---